simonkarman/cdk-vs-sf/cdk/README.md

 ```

 ## Playground
-You can make changes to play around with the setup of the Serverless Framework.
-To make changes the infrastruture of the project edit the `lib/cdk-stack.ts` file.
+You can make changes to play around with the setup of the AWS Cloud Development Kit.
+To make changes to the infrastructure of the project edit the `lib/cdk-stack.ts` file.
 To make changes regarding the application code edit the source code in the `src/` directory.
+To apply the changes, simply redeploy the application.